d-carrigg/BinWips/ReadMe.md

 - [ ] Finish Documentation
 - [ ] Finish ReadMe

 ## Limitations

-**TODO**
+There are some things that cannot be accomplished by the BinWips module.

+1. Anything from the TODO List that is unchecked won’t work.
+2. Second, you should be aware of any security risks for the .NET Framework version you target
+3. BinWips encodes scripts as Base64 strings (and the default class template decodes those strings into plain text before adding them to the runspace) and I believe this helps prevent against sanitization issues, but I haven’t fully tested this.
+I think this is primarily only a concern if you have a script which creates an `.exe` based on user generated content but I felt it worth sharing.
+4. I do not yet recommend using BinWips for production and/or critical environments because of the reasons listed above.

+I plan to fix all of the above limitations as much as possible.

 ## Inspiration and References

 The following links either provided inspiration for this module or are stack overflow links.
-There are a few non-stackoverflow links but regardless I want to credit the authors.
+There are a few non-stack overflow links but regardless I want to credit the authors.
 This is just a general list but you'll find some of the same links within the source code if you choose to visit that section of this repository.

 - https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5
 - https://stackoverflow.com/questions/15414678/how-to-decode-a-base64-string